 Million Hearts Recognizes Hypertension Control

-Dr. Kenneth Cohen, MD, CMO, FACP, New West Physicians
+Dr. Kenneth Cohen, MD, FACP, Chief Medical Officer

 For the past 20 years, putting quality measures into alignment with meaningful incentives has driven the evolution of New West Physicians.